Forensic Accounting Expert Witness Services for Litigants and Attorneys

 What types of matters benefit from a forensic accounting expert witness?

-Forensic accounting expert witnesses are engaged in business disputes, shareholder litigation, divorce proceedings involving complex assets, fraud investigations, insurance claims, and commercial contract matters where financial analysis needs to be presented to a court or trier of fact.
+Forensic accounting expert witnesses are engaged in business disputes, shareholder disputes, divorce matters involving complex assets, fraud investigations, insurance claims, and commercial contract matters where attorneys, business owners, spouses, fiduciaries, or individual litigants need financial analysis to support negotiation, mediation, arbitration, hearing, trial, settlement, or another decision-making setting.

-How early in a case should counsel retain a forensic accounting expert?
+How early should a forensic accounting expert be involved in a case?

-Retaining a forensic accounting expert at the outset of litigation allows the expert to help shape discovery requests, identify the key records needed, and define the scope of opinion work before deadlines narrow the options.
-Early retention generally produces a more defensible and comprehensive expert opinion.
+Involving a forensic accounting expert early in a matter — whether you are an attorney, a business owner, a spouse, a fiduciary, or a party evaluating options — allows the expert to help identify the records needed, define the scope of opinion work, and align the engagement with key deadlines before options narrow.
+Early engagement generally produces a more defensible and comprehensive expert opinion.

 What is the difference between a consulting expert and a testifying expert?

-A consulting expert assists counsel behind the scenes and their work is typically not discoverable.
-A testifying expert is disclosed to opposing counsel and may be deposed and cross-examined at trial.
-Some engagements begin as consulting matters and transition to testifying work; the scope should be defined at the outset.
+A consulting expert works behind the scenes to assist with analysis, strategy, and record review.
+A testifying expert may provide disclosed opinions or testimony in deposition, mediation, arbitration, hearing, trial, settlement, or another decision-making setting.
+Some engagements begin as consulting matters and transition to testifying work as a case develops; the scope and role should be defined clearly at the outset.

 What records does a forensic accounting expert typically need?

-The records needed vary by matter type, but commonly include tax returns, financial statements, bank and credit card records, accounting system files, corporate records, and any prior expert reports or financial analyses produced in the litigation.
-A complete record set at the start of the engagement allows the expert to define scope and timeline accurately.
+The records needed vary by matter type, but commonly include tax returns, financial statements, bank and credit card records, accounting system files, corporate records, and any prior expert reports or financial analyses.
+A complete record set at the start of the engagement helps define scope and timeline accurately, whether the records are obtained through voluntary exchange, production requests, subpoenas, or organized materials already available to the parties.

 How is the expert opinion delivered?

-Forensic accounting expert opinions may be delivered as a written expert report, a rebuttal report responding to an opposing expert, a declaration or affidavit for motion practice, deposition testimony, or live trial testimony.
-The form of the work product should be confirmed with counsel before the engagement scope is finalized.
+Forensic accounting expert opinions may be delivered as a consulting memorandum, written report, rebuttal report, declaration, affidavit, testimony, presentation support, or another work product appropriate to the matter.
+The form of the work product should be defined and confirmed before the engagement scope is finalized.

 What Counsel and Litigants Can Expect From the Engagement